LabKey/labkey-ui-components/packages/components/docs/immer.md

 > For curried reducers, the type is inferred from the first argument of recipe function, so make sure to type it.
 The `Draft` utility type can be used if the state argument type is immutable.

-This will help ensure the passed in type is immutable.
+This will help ensure the passed-in type is immutable.

 ```ts
 import { Draft, produce } from 'immer';